 Protect the Flow

 It's not just the bottle and teat shape that differ during a bottle feed, it's also the way that a feed happens.
 During a breastfeed your baby latches on and begins sucking.
 He gets very little milk at first, only around 10ml before the first letdown.
 This allows him to get his sucking organised in preparation for the faster flow of milk.
-The letdown is then triggered and he does 20-30 long sucks and swallows.
+The letdown is then triggered and he does perhaps 2 minutes of long sucks and swallows where he is getting good flow.
+While drinking he will have sucking bursts of maybe 15 sucks and then rest for a few seconds before another sucking burst.
 The flow then slows and he gets a chance to take a breather, relax and reorganise while his sucking becomes the shorter flutter sucking again.
 If he stays on that side for a while he may then trigger another letdown.

 This is a very different process to bottle feeding.
 In order to protect breastfeeding, caregivers are recommended to use paced bottle feeding to mimc breastfeeding.
 Using paced feeding means that the baby controls the flow, and how much he drinks in a way more similar to breastfeeding.
 Paced feeding involves reading the babies cues.
 I have attached some links explaining it in more detail in the Further Reading section, but in essence it involves baby being more upright and the bottle more horizontal.
 The bottle is offered and only after the baby is sucking in an organised way is the bottle tipped up so the flow begins.
 After 20-30 sucks, or if the baby shows signs of wanting a rest the bottle is rested horizontally until the baby shows cues of being ready for more flow.
 You can see how this mimics the breastfeeding process.
 The caregiver is also looking for signs of being content - fists near the face or signs of distress at the flow being too fast, such as splayed hands or a furrowed brow.